01 of 06

 Jewish Barcelona and Girona

 El Call is Barcelona's Jewish Quarter.
-Located between the Cathedral of La Seu, Plaça Jaume and Plaça del Pi, it's an atmospheric area which offers a fascinating insight both into Barcelona's hustory and the story of Jews in Catalonia.
+Located between the Cathedral of La Seu, Plaça Jaume, and Plaça del Pi, it's an atmospheric area which offers a fascinating insight both into Barcelona's history and the story of Jewish people in Catalonia.

 Jews were hugely influential in the emergence of Barcelona as a trading port of international significance during the medieval period and enjoyed the King's protection.
-Until 1391 that was, when the Jewish Quarter was attacked and Jewish priveliges recinded.
+Until 1391 that was, when the Jewish Quarter was attacked and Jewish privileges rescinded.
 An interesting spot here is the Centre d'Interpretació del Call.
 This is a museum dedicated to the history of the Jewish Quarter.
-It's in a 14th Century house called the House of the Rabbi and conserves rare period details in its... architecture.
+It's in a 14th Century house called the House of the Rabbi and conserves rare period details in its architecture.

 Girona's Jewish Quarter